 Are you looking to not just manage but to lead in a responsible, innovative, sustainable and inspirational manner, in a range of business functions?

-Studying Leadership and Management will open doors to many exciting employment roles.
+Studying our CMI-accredited Leadership and Management course will open doors to many exciting employment roles.
 A good leader needs management skills, communication skills, organisational skills and team-building ability, but they also require a deep knowledge of business in order to lead the innovation of products and processes in a sustainable way

-MSc Leadership and Management course at Kent Business School will enable you to kickstart a career at the top of a chosen field by building graduates who strategise effectively and solve problems, efficiently.
+The MSc Leadership and Management course at Kent Business School will enable you to kickstart a career at the top of a chosen field by building graduates who strategise effectively and solve problems, efficiently.
 Through detailed learning of leadership and management theory, alongside practical experience, you’ll graduate ready to manage change and lead teams successfully.
+MSc Leadership and Management also comes with an optional Industrial Placement.

 You’ll learn a broad overview of leadership and management in contemporary organisations, covering topics such as organisational behaviour, leadership theory and practice, corporate strategy, business analytics, strategic marketing, accounting and financial management and sustainability and corporate responsibility management.
 You will end your Master's with a detailed Business Report, to further develop your research and employability skills.